nyasu3w/mrubyc-m5/README.md

 - Writing chars/Drawing graphs on LCD
 - Support of BtnA/B/C
 - Support of Touch panel
-- Read/Write SD cards
+- Read/Write SD cards and SPIFFS
 - Reading IMU value
-- Input from CardKB
-- Easy extention with many arduino library
+- Easy extention with many arduino libraries

 The compactness is important and implemented functions are rather little, but you can implement/extend more for your purpose.
 Though, this project do not pursue compactness so far.
 Many heaps are used for arduino libraries other than mruby/c memory pool.